Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

   that structure.
 It is normally referred to as `cdata` in the descriptions below.
 * `gdp_cursor_x_t` is the cursor equivalent of `gdp_chan_x_t`.
-  It is normally referred to as `udata` in the descriptons below.
+  It is normally referred to as `udata` in the descriptions below.
 * `gdp_advert_x_t` is my data structure used to pass information vis-a-vis advertising.
 It is normally referred to as `adata`